This site was created to share Peace Corps Burkina Faso experiences and resources with others.

 The award, called “Les Insignes de Chevalier de l’Ordre du Mérite Burkinabe”, was presented in a ceremony in the capital, Ouagadougou, at the “Maison du Peuple” at the completion of a multi-day conference sponsored by the Ministry of Foreign Affairs and Regional Cooperation.

-We thank the Government of Burkina Faso its continued support to the Peace Corps and its Volunteers.
+We thank the Government of Burkina Faso for its continued support of Peace Corps and our Volunteers.
 We are very grateful to the communities of Burkina Faso for their appreciation of the work of Volunteers.
 We would like to express our gratitude to our partners for their exemplary collaboration.

 View Projects » 2012 Annual Report - French » 2012 Annual Report - English » PC BF Brochure»